AdvancedCustomFields/docs/fields/wysiwyg-editor.md

 - Added Visual / Text options for `Tabs` in version 5.0.0

 ## Settings
+- **Default Value**
+  The default value shown when creating a new post.

 - **Tabs**
   Selects which modes are shown to the user.
 Each Wysiwyg editor contains a visual and text mode.
 Choose from Visual and Text, Visual Only, or Text Only.